simonmoulds/lulcc/README.md

 pred.maps <- predictorMaps(x=pie, pattern="pred")
 ```

-Another type of predictor variable is based on the observed pattern of land use, such as neighbourhood maps or maps showing the distance to a specific land use category.
-These variables are represented by the `PredictorCall` class.
+Predictor variables may also be derived from observed pattern of land use.
+For example, previous studies have used neighbourhood maps and maps showing the distance to a specific land use category.
+In lulccR these variables are represented by the `PredictorCall` class.
 Here, we create a variable based on distance to forested cells:

 ```R
 # function to calculate distance to land use category